Papabyte/Byteduino/README.md

 ##  A very light C/C++ implementation of Byteball for Arduino ESP8266 and ESP32

-**Library still at an experimental stage and under heavy development!**

 #### Introduction

-[Byteball](byteball.org) is a last generation crypto currency using a Directed Acyclic Graph (DAG) instead of a blockchain like Bitcoin and its clones do.
+[O<sub>byte</sub>](obyte.org) (formerly Byteball) is a last generation crypto currency using a Directed Acyclic Graph (DAG) instead of a blockchain like Bitcoin and its clones do.
 Brillantly designed, it offers a lot of features without suffering from complexity which makes it a great platform for IoT devices.
-This library is made to help hobbyists and professionals to implement Byteball into microcontrollers and build cool and original projects.
+This library is made to help hobbyists and professionals to implement Obyte platform into microcontrollers and build cool and original projects.

-To get support or discuss about this library, request an invitation to [Byteball Slack](http://slack.byteball.org/) and join #byteduino channel.
+To get support or discuss about this library, request an invitation to [Obyte Slack](http://slack.obyte.org/) and join #byteduino channel.

 #### What can I do with this library?

+##### Transaction broadcasting
+Beside sending payments, this function allows to post data into the immutable public ledger while proving they existed at time they were posted.
+These can also be used as inputs for smart-contracts.

 ##### Encrypted messenging
 Byteball protocol integrates a communication layer that is used for private chat but also in background to exchange data like smart-contract definitions or private assets history.
-Independently from any posting in DAG, this layer is available on your Byteduino device for your own benefits:
+Independently from any interaction with DAG, this layer is available on your Byteduino device for your own benefits:
 - Deploy state of the art cryptography based on ECDSA signing and AES encryption.
 You are sure of the identity of your correspondent and protect your communication even from the middle-men.
-- Don't run a server that relays messages, use those from Byteball network.
+- Don't run a server that relays messages, use those from Obyte network.
 Your devices can always communicate without specific network configuration as long as they are connected to internet.
-- Chat with your device using any GUI Byteball wallet running on macOS, Android, Iphone, Linux or Windows.
+- Chat with your device using any GUI O<sub>byte</sub> wallet running on macOS, Android, Iphone, Linux or Windows.
-- Write Javascript application on top of an [headless wallet](https://github.com/byteball/headless-byteball) and have it interacting with your device.
+- Write Javascript application on top of an [headless wallet](https://github.com/byteball/headless-obyte) and have it interacting with your device.

 ##### Transaction cosigning
-On such small device, it will never be possible to implement a full-featured Byteball client.
-But when needed, it's possible to delegate work to a distant server by charging it to prepare transactions that the device cosign. after having checked only critical points.
-This way we ensure that the transaction has been ordered by the Byteduino device although the distant server could have been compromized.
+On such small device, it will never be possible to implement a full-featured O<sub>byte</sub> client.
+But when needed, it's possible to delegate work to a distant server by charging it to prepare transactions that the device cosigns after having checked only critical points.
+This way we ensure that the transaction has been authorized by the Byteduino device although the distant server could have been compromized.
 The [hardware-cosigner](https://github.com/Papabyte/Hardware-cosigner) used as second factor authentification for a GUI wallet is a practical application of that.

-##### Transaction broadcasting
-coming next!
-Beside sending payments, this function will allow to post data into the immutable public ledger while proving they existed at time they were posted.

 #### Supported hardware